markanderstam/clearkey-server/README.md

 # ClearKey Server
-ClearKey server that can be used to test DRM functionality in a SYE installation.
+ClearKey server that can be used to test DRM functionality in a Net Insight SYE installation.

 Requests are passed to the server using HTTP POST.
 Requests and responses are JSON objects.

-The server support rotation of the encryption keys.
-Default key period is 60 seconds.
+It is possible to request keys for one or many crypto periods, which means encryption key rotation is supported.

 ## Install
     npm install